pingcap/docs-tidb-operator/en/backup-to-aws-s3-using-br.md

     In the preceding example of `integrated-backup-schedule-s3.yaml`, the `backupSchedule` configuration is based on the previous section, with the following additions for `compactBackup`:

-    * Added the `BackupSchedule.spec.compactInterval` field to specify the time interval for log backup compaction.
+    * Added the `BackupSchedule.spec.compactInterval` field to specify the interval for log backup compaction.
 It is recommended not to exceed the interval of scheduled snapshot backups and to keep it between one-half to one-third of the scheduled snapshot backup interval.

     * Added the `BackupSchedule.spec.compactBackupTemplate` field.
 Ensure that the `BackupSchedule.spec.compactBackupTemplate.s3` configuration matches the `BackupSchedule.spec.logBackupTemplate.s3` configuration.